protonemedia/laravel-verify-new-email/README.md

 ### Customization

 You can change the content of the verification mail by editing the published views which can be found in the `resources/views/vendor/verify-new-email` folder.
 The `verifyNewEmail.blade.php` view will be sent when verifying *updated* email addresses.
 The `verifyFirstEmail.blade.php` view will be sent when a User verifies its initial email address for the first time (after registering).
-Alternatively you set your own custom Mailables classes in the config file:
+Alternatively, you set your own custom Mailables classes in the config file:

 ``` php
 <?php